 When your home has one, non-zoned AC unit, the entire home must be cooled to attain the desired temperature.
 With two units, you have more control over how much energy is used to keep a particular area comfortable.
 When your system does not have to work as hard to cool the entire home, even often unused areas, you save on energy consumption and cost.
 Essentially, when you reduce the square footage being consistently cooled, your costs go down.
 Decreasing energy costs also mean you are decreasing your carbon footprint.

 We know, here in Houston, that it is no fun when you have an AC failure.
 Especially since failures usually happen in the dead of summer.
 Although we usually offer our customers with failures a portable AC unit if we can’t get things back up and running right away, these units only cool a portion of your home.
-If you have two AC units in your home, you can rely on one unit to keep your family cool while the other is being serviced, repaired, or even replaced.
+If you have two AC units in your home, you can rely on one unit to keep your family cool while the other is receiving an AC repair, simple maintenance, or even getting replaced with a new AC installation.
 Having this reassurance that you won’t be left in sweltering heat is so beneficial.

 Having two AC units in your home may be more expensive to install than just one unit.
 However, the cost difference may not be as much as you think.
 AC units are recommended for your home based on square footage and cooling needs.
 If you have two units, the size of the units needed will be much smaller to cool the same square footage of space.
 Additionally, the savings you will experience in energy costs can help to offset the cost of the two units.
 Heating and cooling habits, size of your home, layout of your home, and more will help determine what the best option for your family is.